surrey-nlp/qe-evaluation/README.md

 ## Usage

-You can use the following command to initate jupyter notebook in your browser.
+You can use the following command to initate a Jupyter Notebook in your browser.
 ```bash
 jupyter-notebook
 ```